wstalcup/wstalcup.github.io/Chapter-9-What-to-Do-Where-to-Go.md

 “Mrs. Maple is right, though, Sprout.
 We can’t stay here, even if she’d have us.
 We need to find a place to avoid their searches until they leave.”

 Sycamore pondered the question a moment before an idea struck him.
 He nearly smacked himself in the forehead, it was so obvious.
-He did some metal measurements before nodding to himself.
+He did some mental measurements before nodding to himself.
 Certainly, seven people would be a tight fit, but they’d have to make do.
 He only hoped the Magus was telling the truth about being a hospitable host.

 -----